What charges can I expect if my account is disconnected for non-payment?

 Fixed Budget Billing

-Fixed budget billing is a set bill amount that recalculates/changes every May and October.
+Fixed budget billing is a set bill amount that recalculates every May and October.
 So you have a set amount you pay for six months in a row.
-After those six months, it recalculates your payment amount in case your usage has changed.
-Along ...
+In October of each year, it recalculates your payment based on your recent usage history to help us closely ...

 Levelized Billing